yasir-satti/TDDtutorialsJava/README.md

 ## 2: Good TDD Habits ( Donate Movie )

+- Write the Assert first and go back to write the setup
+- Run the test before you write the code to make sure it fails because of wrong answer and not an exception
+- TDD works better when a test has ONE reason to fail

 ### Assert first ! then declare your references

 1. assertion first, so referencing objects that does not exists yet